rianwouters/cfn-customresources/README.md

 CloudFormation calls CustomResource.request to create/update/delete a resource.
 It acts as a factory method that creates a CustomResource instance based on the resource type.
-It does this by removing the 'Custom::' prefix, and splitting the type into [brand, service, resource] based on the '-' separator. urrently this is mapped on the ${service}${resource} class.
+It does this by removing the 'Custom::' prefix, and splitting the type into [brand, service, resource] based on the '-' separator.
+Currently this is mapped on the ${service}${resource} class.
 In the future it will be mapped on the directory structure.
 The cfn-response module is used to send responses to the CloudFormation request.
 Implementations of a resource type are currently based on 3 base classes.